UniMath/agda-unimath/src/foundation/commuting-squares-of-homotopies.lagda.md

              f ·l K'
 ```

-and similarly we may whisker it on the right.

 ```agda
 module _
   { l1 l2 l3 : Level} {A : UU l1} {B : UU l2} {C : UU l3}